509th Bomb Wing: 131st Bomb Wing

 On 16 March 2006, the Air Force announced that elements of the 131st Fighter Wing, Missouri Air National Guard (MOANG), would become an associate unit assigned to the 509th BW.
 The 131st Fighter Wing transitioned from flying and maintaining the F-15C Eagle fighter to the B-2 Spirit bomber.
 The final flight of the F-15C Eagle by the 131st occurred in June 2009 from St. Louis's Lambert International Airport.
 The unit was redesignated as the 131st Bomb Wing on 1 October 2008.

 The 509th and the 131st joined forces according to what is known as a "classic associate wing" structure.
 The active-duty wing, the 509th retains full "ownership" of the operational assets; aircraft, maintenance facilities, etc. Each wing has its own chain-of-command and organizational structure, but the members of each unit perform their duties in a fully integrated manner.
 Translation, active-duty and ANG pilots and maintainers fly B-2 missions and sustain the aircraft as though it were one unit.

-Emblem

-Or, in base a label Gules of three, surmounted by an atomic cloud Proper, between a pair of wings Azure; all with a diminished bordure of the first.
-Attached below the shield a White scroll edged with a narrow Yellow border and inscribed "DEFENSOR VINDEX" (Latin for "Champion Defender") in Blue letters.

-The 509th Bombardment Wing's emblem is rich in tradition.
-Each symbol on the shield represents some part of the past.
-The Air Force wings represent the branch of service but are not in the familiar outstretched position.
-When the ancient Greeks approached a stranger, they raised their arms with palms outward to show they were carrying no weapons – a sign of peace.
-The 509th obtained special permission to display the wings in this configuration to show that it, too, comes in peace.
-The atomic cloud burst represents two things: that the 509th is the only unit to ever drop atomic bombs in wartime and that it still uses atomic power as a deterrent to war and defender of peace.
-Finally, the 'eldest son' symbol (the red 'tripod') shows that the wing is the oldest atomic trained military unit in the world.